logoDeveloper Hub

 Going Live

-Once all of your validators have joined the network, you are ready to issue transactions to your Subnet.
+Once all of your validators have joined the network, you are ready to issue transactions to your Avalanche L1.

 For the safety of your validators, you should setup dedicated API nodes to process transactions, but for test purposes, you can issue transactions directly to one of your validator's RPC interface.